MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Tell me about a time when you failed

 - **Situation:** I studied an online training course several years ago because I wanted to improve my Knowledge in this area.
 It was a 6 Month course, and there was an examination at the end.
-Unfortunatly because I taught I knew everything, I failed the exam!
+Unfortunately, because I taught I knew everything, I failed the exam!
-- **Task:** I was embarassed to have failed, but I had nobody else to blame but myself.
+- **Task:** I was embarrassed to have failed, but I had nobody else to blame but myself.
 It was my task to learn from the situation, put things right, and make sure I never failed again.
 - **Action:** I spent a week studying, took the examination again, and passed with a high score.
 - **Result:** Since that day, I now prepare fully for everything, and I never take things for granted.
 I have learned that preparation and hard work are vital for success.